frederic-perez/AmE-dictionary/data/dictionary.md

 __hands-off__ _adj_ :two: Characterized by nonintervention: _a hands-off foreign policy._
 __handsome__ :mute:[han~~d~~some]
 __handsy__ _adj_ Prone to touching other people with one's hands, especially inappropriately.
+__handwaving__ :astonished: _idiom_ Actions, words, or ideas that are meant to impress or appear convincing but which are in reality insubstantial or inconsequential.
 __handyman__ _n_ :three::hammer:
 __hang on (someone's) words__ _idiom_ To listen very closely, intently, or with obsequious attention to what someone is saying.
 __hangdog look__ _idiom_ A self-pitying expression of abjection, defeat, shame, or guilt.